 The data center industry is undergoing a global consolidation, as more and more enterprises move out of their on-premises data centers to multi-tenant data centers which are operated by specialized data center companies.
 For most companies, the data center is a part of business operation that requires new investments and ties up resources that could otherwise be put in a better use in company’s core offering and operations development.

-In August 2019, Ficolo and Protacon agreed on the sale of Protacon’s data center business to Ficolo.
+In August 2019, Ficolo and Protacon agreed on the sale and leaseback of Protacon’s data center business to Ficolo.
 The partnership allows Protacon to free up resources and take advantage of Ficolo’s value-adding services in their own service portfolio.
 The responsibilities of the partnership are clearly divided: Ficolo operates as the data center partner of Protacon and is responsible for the services up to the virtualization layer and Protacon can focus on offering services from the operating system level and above.
 Ficolo offers its modern data center space and network infrastructure to Protacon.
 By divesting the data center services to Ficolo, Protacon has the future possibility of decentralizing its data center services to Ficolo’s three data centers: The Rock in Pori, The Air in Helsinki and The Deck in Tampere.
 Ficolo also operates the connectivity hub Ficolo IX in Helsinki.

 In the future, Protacon’s data center services will be provided from Ficolo’s The Rock data center in Pori.
 The Rock is ISO 27001 certified data center, that locates in a network of underground tunnels, inside the bedrock, providing both security and natural cooling.
 The data center offers complete carrier neutrality, with connections from all the major Finnish carriers.
 The Rock is part of the Ficolo “backbone” network infrastructure that connects the data center to Ficolo’s other centers in Helsinki and Tampere.
 The backbone network offers i.a. the use of Megaport connectivity services, that enables fast and simple connectivity to the world’s leading cloud services.